- Issue created by @kevinb623

 argument is never used, any code validation would detect it as "unused".Any plugin for the purge module's system does not do anything without additional custom code.

-So one might ask the alternate question - why does the purge module even have plugins? - Merge request !10Issue #3400166: Add support for queueing invalidations using the Purge plugins and API β (Open) created by recrit
+So one might ask the alternate question - why does the purge module even have plugins? - Merge request !10Issue #3400166: Add support for queueing invalidations using the Purge plugins and API β (Merged) created by recrit

 - πΊπΈUnited States recrit